A timeline: A brief history of Apple Watch

 September 2018: Guardian and guru

 Cook and company presented Apple Watch Series 4 as the wearable that has your back - as well as your heart, improving upon their desire to maintain your well-being.
-Groundbreaking features like Fall Detection, Emergency SOS and ECG generation (available late 2018) can provide you peace of mind even in the most unnerving situations.
-Plus, a new Digital Crown provides a seamless experience on the largest display yet on an Apple Watch.
+Groundbreaking features like Fall Detection, Emergency SOS and ECG generation provides users peace of mind even in the most unnerving situations.
+Plus, a new Digital Crown provided users with a seamless experience on the largest display yet on an Apple Watch.

 Check out the latest deals from Verizon on smartphones, accessories and more.